anyahelene/cocodo/README.md

 * Get a brief overview of what Rascal is and what it can be used for

-* Basics of syntax definition
+* Basics of syntax definition – be aware of generalised parsing and ambiguities

 * Basics of working with concrete syntax